Port Elizabeth of Yore: How the Reed family survived in their new homeland

 Port Elizabeth of Yore: What Happened to the Bell of the Chapman?

 One of the seminal events in the history of the Eastern Cape and ultimately South Africa, was the arrival of the British Settlers in 1820.
-Notwithstanding their importance and impact upon the trajectory of South Africa, no artefact of that landing is extant.
+Notwithstanding their importance and impact upon the trajectory of South Africa, no artifact of that landing is extant.

-If an artefact were still surviving, should it not have pride of place at the Bayworld Museum?
-If such an
+If an artifact were still surviving, should it not have pride of place at the Bayworld Museum or the proposed maritime museum?
+If such an artifact is indeed extant, where is it located?

-Main picture: The Chapman’s Bell is housed at the Centurion Bowling Club, Lyttleton Manor Centurion [Photo taken by DF McCleland]
+Main picture: The Chapman’s Bell is housed at the Centurion Bowling Club, Lyttleton Manor Centurion [Photo taken by D.F.
+McCleland]

 Continue reading